To file a car accident claim in Ohio, you must:

 - Advising you on when it may be appropriate to consider filing a lawsuit if negotiations are not successful

-Should your insurance claim come to a standstill, your lawyer can prepare a lawsuit on your behalf and pursue compensation at trial as your legal representative.
+Should your insurance claim come to a standstill, your auto accident attorney can prepare a lawsuit on your behalf and pursue compensation at trial.

-As an accident victim, you may pursue compensation for certain damages through a claim or a lawsuit.
+As an accident victim, you may pursue compensation for economic and non-economic damages through a personal injury claim or a lawsuit.
 These damages may include:

 - Medical expenses